x56080/SequoiaDB/doc/src/document/reference/Sequoiadb_command/Sdb/listProcedures_en.md

 ##RETURN VALUE##

-When the function executes successfully, it will return a detailed list of collections through the cursor.
+When the function executes successfully, it will return a detailed list of collections through the cursor.Users can refer to [STOREPROCEDURES collection](infrastructure/catalog_node/STOREPROCEDURES.md) to get the returned field information.

 When the function fails, an exception will be thrown and an error message will be printed.